A bound on the primes of bad reduction for CM curves of genus 3: Notation and strategy

 \section{Notation and strategy}

-For the reader's convenience, we begin by defining some well-known concepts that are essential for our approach. \begin{definition} Let $\mathcal{O}$ be an order in a \emph{CM field} $K$ of degree $2g$ over $\QQ$, that is, an imaginary quadratic extension of a totally real number field.
-We say that a curve $C$ of genus $g$ over a number field $M$ has \emph{complex multiplication} by $\mathcal{O}$ if there exists an embedding $\phi$ of $\mathcal{O}$ into the endomorphism ring of the Jacobian $\Jacof{C}_{\overline{M}}$ of $C$ over the algebraic closure. \end{definition} \begin{definition} Let $\Phi$ be a set of $g$ non-conjugate embeddings $K \hookrightarrow \CC$, then we say that $\Phi$ is a \emph{complex multiplication type (CM type)} of $K$.
+For the reader's convenience, we define some well-known concepts that are essential for our approach.
+By a \emph{curve} over a field~$M$, we mean a smooth, projective, geometrically irreducible curve over $M$ unless we say otherwise. \begin{definition} Let $\mathcal{O}$ be an order in a \emph{CM field} $K$ of degree $2g$ over $\QQ$, that is, an imaginary quadratic extension of a totally real number field.
+We say that a curve $C$ of genus $g$ over a number field $M$ has \emph{complex multiplication} by $\mathcal{O}$ if there exists an embedding $\phi$ of $\mathcal{O}$ into the endomorphism ring of the Jacobian $\Jacof{C}_{\overline{M}}$ of $C$ over the algebraic closure. \end{definition} \begin{definition} Let $K$ be as in Definition~\ref{def:hasCM}.
+A \emph{complex multiplication type (CM type)} of $K$ is a set of~$g$ non-conjugate embeddings $K \hookrightarrow \CC$.
 We say that a CM type is primitive if its restriction to any strict CM subfield of $K$ is not a CM type. \end{definition} \begin{definition} Given $J$ and $\phi$ as in Definition~\ref{def:hasCM} with $\overline{M}\subset \CC$, we obtain a CM type by diagonalizing the action of $K$ via $\phi$ on the tangent space of $\Jacof{C}_{\overline{M}}$ at~$0$, and we call this the \emph{CM type of $C$}. \end{definition}

-Now let $C$ be a curve of genus~$3$ defined over a number field $M$ and such that its Jacobian $J = \Jacof{C}$ has complex multiplication by an order $\mathcal{O}$ of a sextic complex multiplication field~$K$.
+Now let $C$ be a curve of genus~$3$ defined over a number field $M$ and such that its Jacobian $J = \Jacof{C}$ has complex multiplication by an order $\mathcal{O}$ of a sextic CM field~$K$.
 Let us assume that the CM type is primitive.
 We fix a totally imaginary generator $\mu\in\mathcal{O}$ of $K$ over~$\QQ$.
 Thus, $\mu^2$ is a totally negative element of $\mathcal{O}$ that generates the totally real subfield $K_+$ of $K$.